Abdul-Wahab-Subhani/LifeStream-Websites-Frontend/README.md

 ## 📄 License

-This project is created for educational purposes as part of the Business Process Engineering curriculum.
-All rights reserved to the development team and educational institution.
+This project is created for educational purposes .
+Feel Free to use this project our if you want to change anything in this you can do it.

 ## 🙏 Acknowledgments
+.
 - **Bootstrap Team** - For the responsive framework
 - **Font Awesome** - For the comprehensive icon library
 - **MDBootstrap** - For Material Design components